The Second International Congress of Composers and Music Critics 1948

-The Second International Congress of Composers and Music Critics was held in Prague between May 20 and May 29 in 1948, and was an important moment in the development of musical life in post-war Czechoslovakia.
+The Second International Congress of Composers and Music Critics was held in Prague between May 20 and May 29, 1948, and was an important moment in the development of musical life in post-war Czechoslovakia.
 It was also a significant intervention in the debate over the state of modern music, and was frequently referred to in subsequent writings on the subject of the relationship between music and political and social change.